wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ## Proxy Troubleshooting

-You can also investigate second-level metrics that give you insight into questions, for example:
+In this section, you can also investigate second-level metrics that give you insight into questions, for example:
 * Why are some points blocked?
 * What's the file descriptor usage on the proxy JVM?
 * How long does it take for points to be pushed from the proxy to Tanzu Observability?